Russia has 'playbook' for covert influence in Eastern Europe: study

 On Friday, the U.S. government for the first time formally accused Russia of hacking Democratic Party organizations.
 Russian President Vladimir Putin on Wednesday rejected allegations of meddling in the election.

-The Russian Embassy in Washington did not immediately respond to an email seeking comment on the report, which will be presented at CSIS in Washington on Thursday.
-Reuters received an advance copy.
+The Russian Embassy in Washington did not immediately respond to an email seeking comment on the report.
 On Sunday, however, Russian Foreign Minister Sergei Lavrov told Russian state TV the United States was increasing its hostility toward Moscow.

 Lavrov complained that NATO had been steadily moving military infrastructure closer to Russia's borders with Eastern European countries and criticized sanctions imposed over Moscow's role in the Ukraine crisis.

 A former U.S. State Department official is the report's lead author and U.S. officials said they concur with the findings on Russia's involvement in Eastern Europe.